 In 2015, the Norwegian Defence Materiel Agency Naval Systems Division invited six artists to participate in the competition for the commission of the godmother’s gift to HNoMS Maud, the largest vessel in the history of the Royal Norwegian Navy.
 Marianne Skjelbred was the winner of the competition.
 May 21st 2019, the godmother of HNoMS Maud, Anniken Huitfeldt, the Chair of the Standing Committee on Foreign Affairs and Defence, unveiled the painting “Ulvetanna”.

-Marianne Skjelbred has collectors in Australia, Austria, Canada, China, France, Germany, Hong Kong, India, Iraq, Italy, New Zealand, Norway, Poland, Portugal, Saudi Arabia, Spain, Switzerland, the United Arab Emirates, the United Kingdom and the United States of America.
+Marianne Skjelbred has collectors in Australia, Austria, Canada, China, Egypt, England, France, Germany, Guatemala, Hong Kong, India, Iraq, Italy, New Zealand, Norway, Poland, Portugal, Russia, Saudi Arabia, Spain, Switzerland, Turkey, the United Arab Emirates, the United States of America and Wales.
+She is happy to cover all costs related to shipment of her art, both nationally and internationally, as she sees the value of expanding her art to new areas.

 The art is to see the light until you become a part of it. – Marianne Skjelbred